Naterus/docker-compose-laravel/README.md

 The code in this repo runs [https://restfulcountries.com](https://restfulcountries.com) open source laravel application on nginx using a shell script (launch.sh).

-The shell script checks for docker and docker-compose installations and installs them if not found.Then creates and runs nginx,mysql php image using docker-compose.
+The shell script checks for docker and docker-compose installations and installs them if not found.Then creates and runs nginx,mysql and php image using docker-compose.

 The installation of docker and docker-compose via launch.sh is only tested for ubuntu machine, if you are on Windows, ensure to manually install docker toolbox and docker-compose before running the launch script.